ddkom/breast-cancer-classifier/README.md

 # breast-cancer-classifier
-determining best classifier for breast cancer (malignant or benign) using UCI's dataset
+Using Jupyter, Python, Scikit Learn, etc. to determine the best classifier for breast cancer detection (malignant or benign tumours) using UCI Wisconsin's public dataset.
+This project was submitted as part of a job application for the role of a jr. data scientist.